deanturpin/meta/README.md

 ## Using Meta plaforms to promote your business

-This is tricky as it's difficult justify reducing your reach; especially if you're not overwhelmed with work.
+This is tricky as it's difficult to justify reducing your reach; especially if you're not overwhelmed with work.

 ## Meta's changing policies